skidoodl/My-First-Eldritch-Evil/README.md

 # My First Eldritch Evil
-My First Eldritch Evil (may also be reffered to as MFEE in the following document) is designed to be the worst possible Tamagatchi-style game — in the best possible way.
+My First Eldritch Evil (may also be referred to as MFEE in the following document) is designed to be the worst possible Tamagatchi-style game — in the best possible way.
 MFEE takes all of the joy out of pet care and puts in all of the frustration of doing your taxes.

 ## Description
 MFEE is a text-based program where you raise the worst pet ever imaginable.